Pop Across the Pond: Girls Weekend in London, England

 London Eye

 When it was erected, groundbreaking construction produced the world's tallest cantilevered observation wheel.
-Blending historical significance with modern development, the Eye today represents London’s forward-looking perspective while being deeply rooted in the city's rich history.
+Blending historical significance with modern development, the Eye represents London’s forward-looking perspective while being deeply rooted in the city's rich heritage

 Cecil Court